Home

 Canine Skin Cancer Symptoms

-Canine skin cancer symptoms are difficult to detect and diagnose.
 Dogs are 35x more likely to get skin cancer than humans.
-It is almost impossible to tell by sight if you dog has skin cancer.
+It is almost impossible to tell by sight if your dog has skin cancer.
 The only way to tell is to take a biopsy (skin sample) and then test it at a laboratory.

 Types of Canine Skin Cancer

-Canine Squamous cell carcinoma (SCC)
+Canine Squamous Cell Carcinoma (SCC)

 This type of canine skin cancer takes the form of lumps or sores and is usually from too much sun.
 They tend not to spread (metastasize) and can be treated through removal via surgery, cryotherapy (freezing) or chemotherapy ointment.
+Some SCC's are more difficult to treat such as those on the nose, near the nails or in the mouth.

 Canine Skin Melanoma